 In this respect, ASCII was a revolutionary development, allowing computers to share files and documents, and paving the way for modern computer programming.

-Examples of ASCII In Action in Everyday Life
+What Are Examples of ASCII in Action in Everyday Life?

 ASCII files can serve as a common denominator for all kinds of data conversions.